jaredwray/cacheable/README.md

 ### Specifying What to Cache

-Both the `caching` and `multicaching` modules allow you to pass in a callback function called `isCacheableValue` which is called with every value returned from cache or from a wrapped function.
+Both the `caching` and `multicaching` modules allow you to pass in a callback function named `isCacheableValue` which is called with every value returned from cache or from a wrapped function.
 This lets you specify which values should and should not be cached.
 If the function returns true, it will be stored in cache.
 By default the caches cache everything except `undefined`.